-We have a program that can meet your needs: we offer four concentrations (literary studies, literary studies with creative writing emphasis, composition/rhetoric, and professional writing), but encourage innovative and hybrid approaches to earning the MA degree.
+We have a program that can meet your needs: we offer three concentrations (literary studies, literary studies with creative writing emphasis, and composition/rhetoric), but encourage innovative and hybrid approaches to earning the MA degree.

 With a nearly 1:1 student-faculty ratio, the MA program offers small classes (capped at 12) and lots of mentoring.
 Intensely engaged in research and creative activity, faculty are eager to share their excitement with MA students.
 Independent studies, mentored teaching, and thesis projects offer opportunities for one-on-one interactions.